 - Heat water to warm (35-40°C) and add salt.
 Let the salt dissolve and then pour oil.

-- Pour the liquid into the bowl with flour mixture.
+- Pour the liquid into the bowl with the flour mixture.

 - Knead the dough until it becomes smooth with a somewhat medium-stiff consistency.
 As a reference, it should be stiffer than bread dough.
 Roll the dough for tortillas into a ball, put it into a bowl, and cover it with a kitchen towel.
 Let it sit for 30 minutes at room temperature.